md-plugins/md-plugins/README.md

 A collection of Markdown-it! plugins, Vite plugins, and App Extensions for Vue and Quasar.
 </p>

-**NOTE:** This monorepo is currently under development and not yet ready for production use.

 A collection of **Markdown-It plugins** and utilities designed for enhanced Markdown processing.
 This monorepo contains various plugins for handling specific Markdown features.

 A collection of **Vite plugins** for transforming Markdown into Vue Single File Components (SFCs) and for handling raw SFC content.

-A collection of **App Extensions** for Quasar Framework, providing enhanced Markdown support for Quasar applications.
+A collection of **App Extensions** for Quasar Framework, providing enhanced Markdown support for Quasar applications, including **Q-Press**.
+The **Q-Press** App Extension is a powerful tool for Quasar developers that simplifies the integration of Markdown content into Quasar applications.
+It leverages the capabilities of Vite and various Markdown plugins to transform Markdown files into Vue components, enabling a seamless and efficient workflow for content management.

 Inspired by [Quasar Framework](https://quasar.dev) documentation and [mdit-vue](https://github.com/mdit-vue/mdit-vue), this project aims to provide a comprehensive set of tools for working with Markdown content.